OUR HARGRAVE FAMILY

 On October 27 1838, the Governor of Missouri signed the Mormon Extermination Order, declaring: “The Mormons must be treated as enemies and must be exterminated, or driven from the State, if necessary for the public peace.”
 This military directive forced an exodus from Missouri of about ten thousand men, women and children.
 In mid-winter, the Mormon families were driven from their farms, homes and lands without compensation of any kind.
 The vast majority of the Missouri Mormons resettled at Nauvoo in Hancock County, Illinois.
 For the next seven years, Mormon converts came to Nauvoo.
 Within a few years, Nauvoo had a population of twenty thousand people.
 The rapid growth of church membership, the financial success of both members and the Church, the active practice of polygamy and a well-armed militia (the Nauvoo Legion,) fueled the intolerance of non-Mormons.
 So much for respect for freedom of religion.

-Solomon Sessions, husband of 65 y/o Mary Hargrave Sessions, died ca 1840.
-His will was proved in Wayne Co Illinois on Dec 23 1840.
+Solomon Sessions, the husband of 65 y/o Mary Hargrave Sessions, died ca 1840.
+His will was proved in Wayne County, Illinois on December 23, 1840.